 - Set up a career advising appointment

-- For advising on language proficiency, language placement, and retrocredits, please see the French and Italian department website or the Language Institute website.
+- For information on language proficiency, language placement, retrocredits and/or declaring the Italian Major, please see the French and Italian department website.

-- For language and international directions advising, please contact Michael Kruse, International Directions Advisor in the Language Institute.
+- For language and international directions advising, please contact the International Directions Advisor in the Language Institute.

 Professors Buccini, Livorni, Rumble